 Misconceptions about laxatives and their effects

-Laxatives may seem like a quick fix for constipation, but overuse can make your digestive system dependent on them.
-This can interfere with your bowel's natural function in the long run.
-Therefore, it's best to opt for natural solutions to improve your bowel movements, such as a high-fiber diet and staying hydrated.
+Laxatives may seem like a quick fix for constipation, but overuse can lead to digestive dependency.
+This can impair your natural bowel function in the long run.
+It's therefore better to opt for natural solutions to improve your bowel movements, such as a high-fiber diet and adequate hydration.

 Insufficient hydration

-Not drinking enough water is one of the most common mistakes that slows down your bowel movements!
+Not drinking enough water is one of the most common mistakes that slows down your digestion!
 When you're dehydrated, your stools can become dry and harder to pass.
-To keep your digestion in tip-top shape and avoid constipation, remember to drink between 1.5 and 2 liters of water per day.
-It's a small, simple step that can make a big difference for your stomach!
+To keep your digestion healthy and avoid constipation, aim to drink between 1.5 and 2 liters of water a day.
+It's a simple little thing that can make a big difference for your gut!

-The total exclusion of fats from one's diet
+The complete exclusion of fats from his diet

-Fats aren't the enemy of your digestion—quite the opposite!
-They're essential for healthy digestion.
-Excluding all fats from your diet can disrupt the proper functioning of your intestines and make digestion more difficult.
-Choose healthy fats, like those found in avocados, nuts, or olive oil, to promote optimal transit.
+Fats are not the enemy of your digestion; quite the opposite!
+They are essential for healthy digestion.
+Eliminating all fats from your diet can disrupt the proper functioning of your intestines and make digestion more difficult.
+Choose healthy fats, such as those found in avocados, nuts, or olive oil, to promote optimal bowel function.

 When should you consult a professional?